Defluencer/rust-defluencer/README.md

 Having permanent identifier for channels is good but who want to remember a number?
 Channels should have names like websites.

-Ethereum Name Service (ENS) can be use to associate a name to an IPNS address.
-Although, you can use what you want, the protocol is agnostic to this.
+Ethereum Name Service (ENS) can be use to associate a name to an IPNS address, but the protocol is agnostic to this.